Reggio Emilia: Free commune

 To thwart the abuses of powerful families such as the Sessi, Fogliani and Canossa, the Senate of Reggio gave the city's rule for a period of three years to Obizzo II d'Este.
 This choice marked the future path of Reggio under the seignory of the latter's family, as Obizzo continued to rule de facto after his mandate has ceased.
 His son Azzo was expelled by the Reggiani in 1306, creating a republic ruled by 800 common people.
-In 1310 the Emperor Henry VII imposed Marquis Spinetto Malaspina as vicar, but he was soon driven out.
+In 1310 Holy Roman Emperor Henry VII imposed Marquis Spinetto Malaspina on the city as vicar, but he was soon driven out.
 The republic ended in 1326 when Cardinal Bertrando del Poggetto annexed Reggio to the Papal States.

 The city was subsequently under the suzerainty of John of Bohemia, Nicolò Fogliani and Mastino II della Scala, who in 1336 gave it to Luigi Gonzaga.
 Gonzaga built a citadel in the St. Nazario quarter, and destroyed 144 houses.
-In 1356 the Milanese Visconti, helped by 2,000 exiled Reggiani, captured the city, starting an unsettled period of powersharing with the Gonzaga.
+In 1356 the Milanese Visconti, helped by 2,000 exiled Reggiani, captured the city, starting an unsettled period of power sharing with the Gonzaga family.
 In the end the latter sold Reggio to the Visconti for 5,000 ducats.
 In 1405 Ottobono Terzi of Parma seized Reggio, but was killed by Michele Attendolo, who handed the city over to Nicolò III d'Este, who therefore became seignor of Reggio.
-The city, however, maintained a relevant autonomy, with laws and coinage of its own.
-Niccolò was succeeded by his illegitimate son Lionello, and, from 1450, by Borso d'Este.
+The city, however, maintained significant autonomy, with laws and coinage of its own.
+Nicolò was succeeded by his illegitimate son Lionello, and, from 1450, by Borso d'Este.